 [Time is a great teacher, but unfortunately it kills all its pupils.]

-: Time is precious, but truth is more precious than time.
-Benjamin Franklin
+Time is precious, but truth is more precious than time.

 [Time is that wherein there is opportunity, and opportunity is that wherein there is no great time.]

-: Time, as we know it, is a very recent invention.
+Time, as we know it, is a very recent invention.
 The modern time-sense is hardly older than the United States.
 It is a by-product of industrialism — a sort of psychological analogue of synthetic perfumes and aniline dyes.
-Franklin P. Jones

-: Time is a versatile performer.
+Time is a versatile performer.
 It flies, marches on, heals all wounds, runs out, and will tell.

-: The best thing about the future is that it comes only one day at a time.
+The best thing about the future is that it comes only one day at a time.

-: How you spend your time is more important than how you spend your money.
+How you spend your time is more important than how you spend your money.
 Money mistakes can be corrected, but time is gone forever.
-Ovid

 [Time is the devourer of all things.]

-: Time marks us while we are marking time.
+Time marks us while we are marking time.

-: I wasted time, and now doth time waste me Bob Talbert
+I wasted time, and now doth time waste me.

-: Time neither subtracts nor divides, but adds at such a pace it seems like multiplication.
-Henry David Thoreau
+Time neither subtracts nor divides, but adds at such a pace it seems like multiplication.

-: As if we could kill time without injuring eternity!
-H.G.
-Wells
+As if we could kill time without injuring eternity!

-: Everywhere is in walking distance if you have the time. unknown: : 寸金难买寸光阴
+Everywhere is in walking distance if you have the time.

 [An inch of gold cannot buy an inch of time.]

 Have you ever heard people say "Daylight Saving Time is ending so we'll gain an hour Saturday night"?
 Well let me tell you right now that nobody ever gained an hour when Daylight Saving Time ended, not literally anyway.
-If you were in the hospital, nearing death at 1:59 AM on the last Saturday of October in the United States would you have lived an extra hour if you died two minutes later at 1:01 AM?
-Would you say you went back in time?
-No way.
-There's time — in the sense of how long it takes for something to happen — and then there's time -- in the sense of "What time is it?".
-Time in the former sense, as used in physics, is measured with a stopwatch or an interval timer, while time in the latter sense is determined with a wristwatch or clock.
-In the course of your study of physics you'll have to understand the difference between the two meanings of this one word.
+If you were in the United States in a hospital, nearing death at 1:59 AM on the last Saturday of October you would not have gained an hour of life if you died two minutes later at 1:01 AM.
+The duration of your life is independent of the time zone or calendar you live by.